lunedì 8 ottobre 2012

 The best candidate is East Boston, in particular the neighborhood called Orient Heights.

-In Orient Heights there is a religious center, consisting of a shrine to the Madonna and a nursing home.
-This center is the national headquarters of the Don Orione order, the Figli della Divina Provvidenza (F.D.P.), or Sons of Divine Providence.
-The shrine is famous for a 35-foot-high Madonna statue, a copy of a statue at the Don Orione center in Monte Mario, Rome.
+Orient Heights is home to a religious center — the U.S. headquarters of the Don Orione order, the Figli della Divina Provvidenza (F.D.P.), or Sons of Divine Providence.
+The complex includes an underground shrine to the Madonna, a nursing home, and a famous for a 35-foot-high Madonna statue, a copy of a statue at the Don Orione center in Monte Mario, Rome.

 Twenty-five years ago, at the age of 16, I ate dinner with the F.D.P. priests and consumed, for the very first time, an Italian (not Italian-American) meal.
 First course, second course, side dish, salad, cheeses, fruit, espresso – this culinary system was absolutely unknown to me.